Feedback linearisation of mechanical systems using data-driven models: Numerical demonstration using a Duffing oscillator

 To challenge the extrapolation capability of the control architecture, a random-phase multisine with a RMS amplitude of 0.22 N is used, compared to 0.12 N in the previous sections.
 Fig. \ref{fig:NLDperfect} presents the nonlinear distortion analysis (left) before and (right) after linearisation.
 In the left subfigure, nonlinear distortions are observed to be markedly greater when compared to the analysis in Fig. \ref{fig:nldbefore4}.
 Nevertheless, a satisfactory linearisation is achieved in the right subplot, the results being similar to Fig. \ref{fig:nldafter4}, with the peaks around 3.8 and 7.6 Hz slightly amplified.\\

 It is interesting to notice that the low-frequency performance is considerably better than in the case of the model without quadratic nonlinearity in Fig. \ref{fig:nldafter4nq}.
-Again, the MPC and UKF error plots showed in Fig. \ref{fig:error2} and tabulated in Table \ref{table:robust} provide more insight.
-It is seen that the magnitude of the MPC error is similar to the values reported in the previous robustness test, even though the RMS value of the measured output increased by more than 70 percent.
+The tracking and UKF errors are provided in Table \ref{table:robust}, from which can be seen that the magnitude of the tracking error is similar to the values reported in the previous robustness test, even though the RMS value of the measured output increased by more than 70 percent.
 This further confirms the excellent working of the integral action property.
 As expected, the magnitude of the UKF error also increased significantly.
 Yet, in percent, it compares to the full nonlinear model error.
 One may then conclude that the poor low-frequency performance in the previous robustness test is due to the nature of the UKF error in Fig. \ref{fig:errorss}.
 Indeed, there clearly exists an offset in the error signal.
 From a physical point of view, this offset is explainable since the quadratic nonlinearity is not modelled.
 In the frequency domain, an offset translates in a non-zero line at 0 Hz.
 It is therefore coherent that the low-frequency region is mostly affected by the UKF-induced offset.